 H.R.
-4391: Promoting Human Rights by Ending Israeli Military Detention of Palestinian Children Act
+2407: Promoting Human Rights for Palestinian Children Living Under Israeli Military Occupation Act

 Sponsored by Rep. Betty McCollum (MN-4), H.R.
-4391 would require the Secretary of State to certify that U.S. aid going to Israel is not funding the military detention, interrogation, abuse, or ill-treatment of Palestinian children in violation of international humanitarian law.
+2407 would amend the U.S. Foreign Assistance Act of 1966 to prohibit any U.S. funds from supporting units of a foreign government’s security forces that have been known to detain, interrogate, abuse, or mistreat children in violation of international humanitarian law.
 Read More

 U.S. Tax Dollars Must Not Be Used to Detail Palestinian Children [The Nation, 2017]

 U.S. Representative Betty McCollum (MN-4) details the alleged abuses of the Israeli military court system’s treatment of Palestinian children.
 She argues that in the face of such evidence, the United States must ensure that foreign aid going to Israel is not supporting such injustices.
 Read More

 Defense of Children International–Palestine documents the case of Diyaa, a 16-year-old Palestinian boy, held in solitary confinement for 15 days after being arrested on the charge of stone throwing.Read More